nextbreakpoint/infrastructure-as-code/README.md

 Define a Graphite source and create dashboards in Grafana.

-## Building reactive microservices
+## Building reactive services

-Use Zookeeper, Kafka, Cassandra, and Elasticsearch to build reactive microservices.
+Use Zookeeper, Kafka, Cassandra, and Elasticsearch to build reactive services.

 Zookeeper is configured to use SASL with MD5 passwords.